SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 The folder [**CODE**](https://github.com/gioguitar99/NLP_Assignment_2/tree/main/CODE) consists of the following scripts:
 * `main.py` This file carries out the entire experiment (feature extraction, training, testing)
+* `conll_to_json.py` This file converts the provided conll files into the json format requested to run Part 2.
+* `duplicate_conll.py` This file preprocesses the provided files to duplicate the sentences (See Section 2).
 * `readme_for_execution.md` This readme includes the information to run the main functions in the terminal

 ### Results